SublimeText/AdvancedNewFile/README.md

 If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.

 ### Windows
-There is a known conflict with the popular plugin [ZenCoding](https://github.com/sublimator/ZenCoding).

 `ctrl+alt+n`: General keymap to create new files.

 `ctrl+shift+alt+n`: In addition to creating the folders specified, new folders will also contain an `__init__.py` file.